henrychris/blog/src/posts/the_mom_test.md

 ### Talk Less

 Even if someone misunderstands what you're talking about, allow them finish _before_ correcting them.
 Hearing their POV/mental model can give a new view of the situation that you may not have found yourself.
 Also, no one likes being interrupted.
 In a nutshell, the less you talk, the better.

+## Chapter 3: Asking Important Questions

+While it is important to ask non-biasing questions, it's even more important for you to not over compensate and ask trivial or useless questions.

+One way to prevent this, is to ask the hard, important questions.
+These are questions whose answers affect the existence of your startup.

+The best way to find these questions is to run thought experiments.
+Imagine that the company has failed and ask why that happened.
+Then imagine it as a huge success and ask what had to be true to get there.
+Find ways to learn about those critical pieces.

+_Rule of thumb: You should be terrified of at least one of the questions you’re asking in every conversation._

+**Love Bad News**

+Although bad news is upsetting, it can save you a lot of time and money.
+It's better to go out, talk to customers, find out they don't care about your idea, and close up shop without having spent a dime.

+Lukewarm answers = disinterest.
+If you receive a lukewarm answer you can try to understand the nature of their apathy, but don't try to pitch them until they join you, it never works.

+Remember, customers never know if a product will succeed - only the market knows.

+_Rule of thumb: There’s more reliable information in a “meh” than a “Wow!”
+You can’t build a business on a lukewarm response._

+**Look Before You Zoom**

+Like mentioned in one of the earlier chapters, a person isn't a customer if they haven't tried solving a problem they claim to have.

+If you aren't sure whether the problem you're solving is a must-solve, it helps to be more generic when starting a conversation, so you can figure out if the person you're talking to has problems you are looking to solve.
+If they do have the problem, you can zoom in and figure out if they are willing to put their money where their mouth is.

+If you are sure the problem you're solving is a must-solve, you can immediately zoom in on it in a conversation.
+For example, if you're solving marketing for small businesses, you can start wth "So what are your problems with marketing?"

+**How do you know if this problem matters?**

+Try these or variations of these:

+- “How seriously do you take your business?”
+- “Do you make money from it?”
+- “Have you tried making more money from it?”
+- “How much time do you spend on it each week?”
+- “Do you have any major aspirations for your businese?”
+- “Which tools and services do you use for it?”
+- “What are you already doing to improve this?”
+- “What are the 3 big things you’re trying to fix or improve right now?”

+_Rule of thumb: Start broad and don't zoom in until you’ve found a strong signal, both with your whole business and with every conversation.
+And remember, if the person hasn't tried solving this problem, they are not a customer but a complainer._

+**Look At The Elephant**

+Asking the big questions is scary.
+It's easy to avoid them to find some comfort.
+Startups have multiple failure points and it's important to focus on every single one, not ignore the elephant in the room and hope it goes away.

+There are two main kinds of risk to consider:

+- **Product risk** — Can I build it?
+Can I grow it?
+Will they keep using it?
+- **Market risk** — Do they want it?
+Will they pay?
+Are there enough of them?

+There are failure points to consider within each bucket.
+Both must be considered.

+However in some cases - like if you’ve got heavy product risk (as opposed to pure market risk) - you’re not going to be able to prove as much of your business through conversations alone.
+The conversations give you a starting point, but you’ll have to start building product earlier and with less certainty than if you had pure market risk.